 When will we change our perspective, that life is a journey, without a destination, without a goal?
 Life is a journey that cannot end or will not end?
 The pot of gold at the end of the rainbow never really comes anyway as long as we are alive!

 If we view life as a journey we can find freedom.
 We no longer have to seek external things.

 We may say to ourselves, “I am not that shallow!”
 We may believe that life is not about attaining things.
 But yet when our work is criticized or when our significant other is upset at us we immediately respond with anger and frustration because we never get the praise, recognition or love that we deserve.

-We are so consumed with getting others approval that we don’t realize that again, something external or something out of our control is what we believe brings us happiness.
-We struggle and suffer to control other’s behaviors so that we get the love and approval that we deserve.
-We are still
+We are so consumed with getting other's approval that we don’t realize that again, something external or something out of our control is what we believe brings us happiness.
+We struggle and suffer to control other's behaviors so that we get the love and approval that we deserve.

 Life is a journey.
 Not just a journey to find love, but a journey to pass love on!

 Our emotions are the barometer that tells us whether or not we get what we want.
 The more we try to control our external environment, the more we are disappointed, the more our emotions rise, and the more we try to bottle them up - pretend they don’t exist.